 Friday 19 January

-A great night at Up River Yacht Club is in store as we welcome Dave Selby as our guest speaker.
+done A great night at Up River Yacht Club is in store as we welcome Dave Selby as our guest speaker.
 Dave’s articles appear every month in Practical Boat Owner – they are very funny and written from a truly local perspective featuring his infamous Sailfish 18 and mishaps on the Blackwater.

 Come along and enjoy an evening in Dave’s company and enjoy his stories first hand.

 To quote Dave, “You won’t learn a thing: that’s a promise, in fact a commitment.
 But we’ll all have fun and a night of laughter to remember.”

 A man in tune with us Up River members with boats that regularly take the mud, either on purpose or (e’hem) accidentally.
 For the modest cost of just £3 a head, this is a rare treat and well worth inviting your friends too.

 Friday 19 January, Dave will arrive at 20.00 hrs and after saying hi to everyone will be ‘on stage’ from 20.30 hrs

 Dave Selby – check out his website please click here.

 Worth getting to the club early, especially if you have guests to find a seat or a comfortable spot by the bar.

 The bar is open and fully stocked for what may prove to be a busy night.